shams-ahmed/SAScrollTableViewCell/README.md

      */
     SAScrollMediaTypeRawImage,
     /**
-     *  NSURL of a link to a ivdeo file supported by iOS */
+     *  NSURL of a link to a video file supported by iOS */
     SAScrollMediaTypeVideoAsset,
+    /**
+     *  NSURL link of image on the web i.e http://lorempixel.com/250/250/ */
+    SAScrollMediaTypeImageURL
     /**
      *  for subclassing
      */